SphericalKat/lithograph/posts/05-05-22_Tools-of-the-Trade:-Dyte-CLI.md

+# Tools of the Trade: Dyte CLI
+*Originally published at [https://blog.dyte.io](https://blog.dyte.io/tools-of-the-trade-dyte-cli/) on May 5, 2022.*

 ![header](https://cdn-images-1.medium.com/max/3840/0*P5SmQan2HVKl5IV3.jpg)

 Dyte CLI brings [Dyte](https://dyte.io) to your terminal.
 It reduces context switching, helps you focus, and empowers you to more easily script and create your own workflows on top of Dyte.